-Lubricating belts for cars and lawn mowers usually help prevent them from squeaking if they’re slipping and prevents them from drying out.
+Lubricating belts for cars and lawnmowers usually help prevent them from squeaking if they’re slipping and prevent them from drying out.
 The belt for your swamp cooler shouldn’t have that same issue if it’s properly tensioned.
-If it’s worn out, replacing it is usually the best option.
+If it’s worn out, replacing it is typically the best option.

 That all being said, a little silicone lubrication won’t hurt.
-In fact, it’s useful for preservation of the belt in times where your cooler won’t be run for extended periods of time.
+In fact, it’s useful for the preservation of the belt in times when your cooler won’t be run for extended periods of time.

 So, if the belt isn’t the source of the squeaking, it could very well becoming from another rotational element; the fan cage shaft and its bearings.